Putin claims Moscow ready for Ukraine talks as attacks go on | Times Leader

 Click here to subscribe today or Login.

-KYIV, Ukraine (AP) — President Vladimir Putin claimed that Russia is ready for talks to end even as the country faced more attacks from Moscow — a clear sign that peace wasn’t imminent.
+KYIV, Ukraine — President Vladimir Putin claimed that Russia is ready for talks to end the war in Ukraine even as the country faced more attacks from Moscow — a clear sign that peace wasn’t imminent.

 Putin said in a state television interview, excerpts of which were released on Sunday afternoon that Russia is “prepared to negotiate some acceptable outcomes with all the participants of this process.”